Digital-Grinnell/rootstalk-workflow/README.md

 All default settings should be accepted.

 ### Issue YAML File
-The generation of website content from an issue's HTML export is controlled by a single YAML data with a name of the form ***year-term***`.yml`.
+The generation of website content from an issue's HTML export is controlled by a single YAML data file with a name of the form ***year-term***`.yml`.
 For example, creation of website content for the `spring-2016` issue will be controlled by a file named `spring-2016.yml`.
 Such files must reside in the same subdirectory as the issue's `.html` file and `-web-resources` subdirectory.
 So, for example, the `spring-2016` issue must have files like this in a common directory:

 ```
 drwxr-xr-x   4 mcfatem  1278142703   128B Nov  8 07:21 2016-spring-web-resources